 Talking to the people who live and breathe them

-In our quest for answers we mobilize scholarship and expertise scattered across academic disciplines.
-We will reconstruct expert-deliberations of past decades, but mostly we want to learn from those who actually design macroeconomic indicators: statisticians at national statistical offices or organizations such as the OECD, the UN, the IMF, or the World Bank.
-For us, understanding macroeconomic indicators is impossible without talking to the people who live and breathe them.
+In our quest for answers we have mobilized scholarship and expertise scattered across academic disciplines - a wealth of knowledge brought together for example here.
+We have reconstructed expert-deliberations of past decades, but mostly we wanted to learn from those who actually design macroeconomic indicators: statisticians at national statistical offices or organizations such as the OECD, the UN, the IMF, or the World Bank.
+For us, understanding macroeconomic indicators has been impossible without talking to the people who live and breathe them.

 An academic and a practical face

-The FickleFormulas project has both an academic face and a practical one.
-As scholars we are intrigued that macroeconomic indicators are so much of a social-scientific blind spot, while they stand so central in how we run our societies and planet.
-As citizens, we feel the mission to create awareness among policymakers and the wider population of the political choices that are built into economic indicators like unemployment estimates and inflation measures.
+The FickleFormulas project has had both an academic face and a practical one.
+As scholars we have been intrigued that macroeconomic indicators have been so much of a social-scientific blind spot, while they stand so central in how we run our societies and planet.
+As citizens, we have felt the mission to create awareness among of the political choices that are built into economic indicators like unemployment estimates and inflation measures.

 Essential to understand

 We neither believe that indicators are plain wrong, and that we have accurate alternatives, nor that pressing our societies into spreadsheet columns inevitably generates bad policy.
-Governance by numbers has its faults, but for the foreseeable future it will have to remain part of our toolbox.
+Governance by numbers has its faults, but for the time being it will remain part of our toolbox.
 Collective decisions – about pensions, environmental policies or job creation – require that we simplify the infinitely complex world in which we live.
 Numbers are indispensable to that task.
 The point therefore is not to do away with them, but to improve our understanding of their origins, biases, limits and unseen effects.

 Funding and Grants

-Our research is generously financed by the European Research Council (ERC Starting Grant [637883]) and by the Netherlands Organisation for Scientific Research (Nederlandse Organisatie voor Wetenschappelijk Onderzoek, Vidi grant [016.145.395]).
+Our research has been generously financed by the European Research Council (ERC Starting Grant [637883]) and by the Netherlands Organisation for Scientific Research (Nederlandse Organisatie voor Wetenschappelijk Onderzoek, Vidi grant [016.145.395]).